-But don’t worry if you don’t have any hard numbers to demonstrate your success – as is often the case with print campaigns – just be as specific with the results as you can.
-For example, the fact that your customer became a repeat customer on the back of your product or service demonstrates the value that your work/product provided.
+But don’t worry if you don’t have any hard numbers to demonstrate your success, just be as specific with the results as you can.
+For example, gaining a repeat customer off the back of your product or service demonstrates the value that you provided.

 Include images or different formatting options

-If you have a particular piece of data from your results that you want to draw attention to, you could show this using a graph or a visual.
-You could also format your quotes so that they appear in boxes, or highlight the main points of your case study using different formatting or bullet points.
+If you have a particular piece of data that you want to draw attention to you could show this using a graph or a visual.
+You could also format your quotes so that they appear to stand out, or highlight the main points of your case study using different formatting or bullet points.

 Whatever you decide to include, images are a must.
-By providing an image of a small group of customers, your process, or the end result, your case study will appear more authentic, engage the reader for longer, and help the reader to better understand the case study.
-Also, if applicable, you should include your client’s logo – especially if they are a big name in your industry.
+By providing an image of a small group of customers, your process, or the end result, your case study will appear more authentic, engage the reader for longer and help them to better understand the case study.
+You could also include your client’s logo – especially if they are a big name in your industry.